65270/65270/README.md

 - 👋 Hi, I’m @65270
-- 👀 I’m interested in Games
+- 👀 I’m interested in Deez
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning How to cope with my feelings

 <!---
 65270/65270 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.